sgtpep/ebookmap/README.md

 ## Resources

 - MapOSMatic, a web service that allows you to generate maps of cities using the OpenStreetMap data: https://maposmatic.osm-baustelle.de/
-- Source code of OcitySMaps, a command-line tool behind the MapOSMatic web service: http://git.savannah.gnu.org/cgit/maposmatic/ocitysmap.git, https://github.com/hholzgra/ocitysmap
+- The source code of OcitySMaps, a command-line tool behind the MapOSMatic web service: http://git.savannah.gnu.org/cgit/maposmatic/ocitysmap.git, https://github.com/hholzgra/ocitysmap
 - MapOSMatic on OpenStreetMap Wiki: https://wiki.openstreetmap.org/wiki/MapOSMatic
 - Other tools to generate printable maps from OpenStreetMap: https://wiki.openstreetmap.org/wiki/OSM_on_Paper